wp-cli/handbook/commands/core/config/index.md

 [\--skip-salts]
 : If set, keys and salts won't be generated, but should instead be passed via `--extra-php`.

+[\--skip-check]
+: If set, the database connection is not checked.

 ### EXAMPLES

     # Standard wp-config.php file